dev-protocol/initto/src/posts/deep-dive-khaos.md

 ### authorize.ts

-You can define and export `authorize` as your authentication method to be called when Sign API of Khaos is called on this file.
+You can define and export `authorize` as your authentication method to be called when Sign API of Khaos is called, on this file.
 The function should returns `Promise<boolean | undefined>`.

 Only in the case where the result of authorize is `true`, Public Signature is generated and secret information encrypted in Khaos server is saved.